Skip to main navigation Skip to main content

 • Withdrawals of less than 10,000 gallons per day

-• Use of water for agricultural and domestic purposes including irrigation
+• Use of water for agricultural (example irrigation) and domestic purposes

 • Water injected underground in conjunction with operations for the production of oil or gas

-A GPP is required if you conduct any of the activities listed in Section 1(1) of 401 KAR 5:037.
-Some of these activities include:
+Activities that require GPPs are found in Section 1(1) of 401 KAR 5:037.
+Some of these include:

-• Building, using, or closing wells, boreholes, or core holes in the ground.
+• Construction or closing of wells, boreholes, or core holes in the ground

-In Kentucky, a dam is defined as any impounding structure that is either 25 feet in height, measured from the downstream toe to the crest, or has a maximum impounding capacity of 50 acre-feet of water (KRS 151).
-Structures that fail to meet these criteria but have the potential to cause significant property damage or pose a threat to life in the downstream area are regulated in the same manner as dams.
-All such structures except federal dams and those permitted by the Division of Mine Reclamation and Enforcement must be reviewed, and a stream construction permit must be issued by the DOW.
+In Kentucky, a dam is defined by KRS 151 as any structure that is either 25 feet in height (measuring from the downstream toe to the crest) or has a maximum impounding water capacity of 50 acre-feet or more.
+Structures that have the potential to cause significant property damage or pose a threat to life in the downstream area are regulated in a similar manner to dams.

 For more information, please visit the DOW's "Dam Safety" webpage.

-Some activities that require additional approval at the local level prior to discharging wastewater.
+Some activities require additional approval at the local level before discharging wastewater.

 Septic System Installation